• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: This homemade soup is so good; it’s nutritious, low in calories, and absolutely delicious.
+Why you’ll love it: This red lentil soup recipe is comforting, healthy and subtly sweet, thanks to an unexpected ingredient: dried apricots!
+You’ll love this soup because it’s nutritious, low in calories, and absolutely delicious.
+It’s also vegan, vegetarian, and dairy-free.

 How long it takes: 45 minutes